 Booking a hotel room well in advance can definitely be a smart move to save quite a few bucks.
 Maybe try booking a room with a clear free cancellation policy, in case something goes wrong.

-The end of October is when the Festa del Cinema di Roma (Rome Movie Festival) happens.
-Five days of movies, celebrities, autographs and movie-themed parties: many professionals think this is even better than the Venice Movie Festival!
+Eleven days of movies, celebrities, red carpets and movie-themed parties.
+Many professionals think this is even better than the Venice Movie Festival!

 You might also like: